danielsaidi/Vandelay/README.md

 ## About

 Vandelay is a Swift-based iOS importer/exporter.
-It supports `Codable`, strings and data and comes with built-in support for exporting and importing strings/data to/from a bunch of data sources.
+It supports `Codable`, strings and data and comes with built-in support for exporting and importing strings and data to and from a bunch of data sources.

 ## Installation